 As you might expect from a Tarantino flick, it’s a star-studded affair with a cast including Al Pacino (Scarface), Margot Robbie (as Sharon Tate), Burt Reynolds (Boogie Nights), Timothy Olyphant (Justified), Luke Perry (The 5th Element), and Dakota Fanning (The Alienist).

 Once Upon a Time in Hollywood also maintains Tarantino’s reputation for being as proudly distasteful as possible by opening the film on August 9, 2019, marking the 50th anniversary of the Manson-LaBianca murders and the day after Tate and her unborn child were slaughtered by Manson and his followers.

 All in all, Once Upon a Time in Hollywood sounds gory and hopefully very creepy, tracing a violent moment in Los Angeles history.
 But you don’t have to wait until next summer to see a creepy LA movie.
 There have been a fair few of them made over the years that expose the dark underbelly of Los Angeles and explore its secrets and insidious mechanics.
 Here’s our ranking of eight of the best.

-By Quentin Tarantino, starring Leonardo DiCaprio, Brad Pitt, Margot Robbie and Al Pacino
+Starring Leonardo DiCaprio, Brad Pitt, Margot Robbie, and Al Pacino